Due to the strict procedures of Japanese immigration, we are unable to assist students from countries not listed in the MOFA exemption list.

 Thinking about danger in the streets, I’d say it’s pretty safe.
 Japan itself is one of the safest countries in the world and people are not so nosy about other people’s lives.
 It’s not common to witness homophobia or any crime for that matter.

-The way I see it, it is more difficult to be a Japanese LGBT rather than a foreigner one, due to society being very conservative.
+The way I see it, it is more difficult to be a Japanese LGBTQ rather than a foreigner one, due to society being very conservative.
 I rarely met Japanese that were out of the closet.
 Nonetheless, it’s not like homophobia doesn’t exist.
-It’s very rare to see physical aggression, but some public figures have expressed their dislike towards LGBT people in the past.
+It’s very rare to see physical aggression, but some public figures have expressed their dislike towards LGBTQ people in the past.

 Apart from all this hate, various local governments have taken action and legalized same-sex civil partnerships.
 The first one was Shibuya, followed by Setagaya (both in Tokyo).
 Since then, a few others have followed suit including Sapporo, Fukuoka, and Osaka.
 By 2020, 22 cities/wards will offer some sort of recognition.
 The bad news is that the central government does not recognize same-sex partnerships.
 Therefore, in practical terms, these certificates issued by local governments have little or no use.